raymondlouie/MPF-BML/README.md

 ## gp160 landscape

-The gp160 field and coupling (landscape) parameters are in `hivgp160_landscape.mat`in the folder "MSA and Landscape", where J_MPF_BML is the field/coupling matrix (NB the off-diagonal entries are half the value of the true couplings, thus the energy of sequence x is calculated as x' J_MPF_BML x), amino_acid_after_combining is the amino acids in decreasing order of frequency at each of the 815 residues, and mut_mat is the mutant probaility matrix (after mutant combining).
+The gp160 field and coupling (landscape) parameters are in `hivgp160_landscape.mat`in the folder "MSA and Landscape", where J_MPF_BML is the field/coupling matrix.
+Note the the off-diagonal entries are half the value of the true couplings, thus the energy of sequence `x` is calculated as

+`x'*J_MPF_BML*x`

+amino_acid_after_combining is the amino acids in decreasing order of frequency at each of the 815 residues, and mut_mat is the mutant probaility matrix (after mutant combining).

 ## Troubleshooting

+##### Which regularization parameter should I choose?

+The choice of the regularization used in `MPF_run` can be chosen to achieve a balance between overfitting and underfitting, as described in the paper, which can be achieved through ensuring the "average epsilon" measure is close to one.
+We recommend that users conduct a sweep of different parameters, and run` BML_run`, whilst keeping an eye out on the average epsilon values (as defined in the paper).
+These values  are displayed in the command prompt at each iteration, when `BML_run` is run.
+If the BML is clearly not converging to an epsilon value close to one, then choose another set of regularization parameters.

+##### MPF runs too slowly

+##### BML runs too slowly

-Any questions or comments, please email raylouie@hotmail.com
+Any other questions or comments, please email raylouie@hotmail.com